algorithmia-algorithms/OpenForecast/README.md

    "iterations":25,
    "mode":"forecast",
    "graph_save_path":"data://timeseries/generativeforecasting/my_sinegraph_t1_inferred.png",
-   "forecast_size":35,
+   "forecast_size":100,
    "checkpoint_input_path":"data://timeseries/generativeforecasting/sinewave_v1.0_t1_inf.t7",
    "io_noise":0.05
 }
 ```

 It works!
 No backpropegation required for simple updates like this.
-If your datas signals or trends do change or drift overtime, it is highly recommended to perform an [incremental training](#incrTraining) operation perioidically to ensure forecast accuracy.
+If your datas signals or trends do change or drift overtime, it is highly recommended to run a [incremental training](#incrTraining) operation perioidically to ensure forecast accuracy.

 ## IO Schema